 Rotations for the residents are outlined as noted in the chart below with exceptions made occasionally depending on the service needs of the program and the educational needs of the individual residents.
 In general, the senior CT residents will spend 18 months on adult and pediatric cardiac surgery and 6 months on general thoracic surgery.
 The GTS track residents will spend 14 months on general thoracic surgery and 10 months on adult and pediatric cardiac surgery.
 The clinical PGY5 and PGY6 years of the I-6 program mirror the two years of the Traditional (Independent) program.

 The case variety and clinical experience at the University is extraordinarily varied and robust.
-All residents will perform, with appropriate supervision, minimally-invasive valve surgery, off-pump coronary bypass procedures, complex aortic surgeries, redo cardiac procedures, aortic endograft procedures, transcatheter valve replacements, and minimally-invasive atrial fibrillation ablative procedures, as well as LVAD and cardiac transplantation procedures.
-The General Thoracic Surgical clinical experience includes VATS lobectomies and segmentectomies, all types of esophagectomies, laparoscopic benign esophageal disease procedures, extrapleural pneumonectomies, surgery for mediastinal tumors, lung transplantation, and lung volume reduction surgeries.
+All residents will perform, with appropriate supervision, minimally-invasive valve surgery, off-pump coronary bypass procedures, complex aortic surgeries, redo cardiac procedures, aortic endograft procedures, transcatheter valve replacements, minimally-invasive atrial fibrillation ablative procedures, and LVAD and cardiac transplantation procedures.
+The Thoracic Surgery Residency experience includes VATS lobectomies and segmentectomies, all types of esophagectomies, laparoscopic benign esophageal disease procedures, extrapleural pneumonectomies, surgery for mediastinal tumors, lung transplantation, and lung volume reduction surgeries.